arifislam007/LAMP_Ansible_Centos7/README.md

-All done now just run yml file as per secquence.
+All done now just run yml file as per secquence or you can run all_task.yaml

 1. repository_installation.yml
 2. apache-with-php.yml